John Cornford: Biography

 Cornford was the son of Francis Cornford and Frances Cornford (née Darwin), and was a great-grandson of Charles Darwin and Emma Darwin.
 He was born in Cambridge, and named after Rupert Brooke, who was a friend of his parents, but preferred to use his second name.
-He was educated at King's College School, Cambridge, Stowe School and Trinity College, Cambridge.
+His younger brother Christopher grew up to be an artist and writer.

+Cornford was educated at King's College School, Cambridge, and at Stowe School, where at the age of sixteen he won an Open Major Scholarship to Trinity College, Cambridge, matriculating in 1933.
+He took first class honours in Part I of the Historical Tripos and a starred first in Part II.
+On graduating he was awarded the Earl of Derby Research Scholarship.

 He began writing poetry at the age of fourteen, strongly influenced by Robert Graves and W. H. Auden, and as a schoolboy argued fiercely about poetry with his mother, a member of the more sedate "Georgian" group whose most famous representative was A. E. Housman.
 He spent a year in London studying at the London School of Economics and becoming a speaker and organiser for the Young Communists.
 At Cambridge as an undergraduate, reading history, he joined the Communist Party of Great Britain.
 He was two or three years younger than the group of Trinity College communists including Guy Burgess, Donald Maclean, Kim Philby and James Klugmann.

 Another Cambridge student, who would play a major part in his life, was Margot Heinemann, a fellow Communist.
 They were lovers and he addressed poems and letters to her.
 He had previously been in a relationship with a Welsh woman, Rachel (Ray) Peters, with whom he had a child, James Cornford, later adopted by John's parents.
 A photograph of Peters and Cornford can be found at the National Portrait Gallery, London.